Best daily deals

 The JBL Tune 510BT charges via USB-C.

 JBL claims the battery will last 40 hours, and in our testing, we found that to be very accurate.
-The Tune 510BT lasted 40 hours, 43 minutes at a constant output of real music peaking at 75dB (SPL).
+The Tune 510BT lasted 40 hours and 43 minutes at a constant output of real music, peaking at 75dB (SPL).
 The battery life of this headset is one of its most redeeming qualities.
 It also supports fast charging, with five minutes of charging giving you two extra hours of battery life.
 The JBL Tune 510BT charges via USB-C cable, which comes in the package with the headphones.

 How well does the JBL Tune 510BT block noise?